 We go through all these gyrations to avoid seeing that we have these illusions.
 This only serves to alienate us further from our nucleus—our real existence in which we know there is nothing to fear.
 But we have to walk through our fears to find out that they are illusions.
 Then we can choose if we want to keep living with these illusions.
 Giving them up requires effort.
 And we have to be willing to change, and to chance the unknown.
 We could be living in the world in a whole different way.

 So what are we afraid of?
 What’s the fear?
 It actually comes in many varieties, but this is one common denominator: we fear the destructive aspects of the temporarily distorted parts of ourselves.
 We fear the devil within.
 In its separated state, our consciousness can’t make peace with these disparate parts.
 We don’t know how to accept them.
-And since we’ve never accepted them, we fear being overwhelmed by them.
+And since we’ve never been able to accept them, we fear they will overwhelm us.

 We are often too proud and too impatient—and too geared to limiting thinking—to make room for all the opposites that might show up at our inner dinner table.
-So then the opposite can’t be transcended.
-This means that our distortions must be fully accepted if we want to transform them back into their original free-flowing state.
+So then we can’t transcend the opposite.
+This means that we must fully accept our distortions if we want to transform them back into their original free-flowing state.
 They hold beautiful, creative energy that we need to experience our full power and know bliss.
 There’s just no avenue to a joyful reality that includes the wishful thinking that we can keep looking away from our destructive, irrational aspects.

 It stands to reason that we affect others in a particular way when we operate from our destructive levels.
 And of course, we are likewise affected by others who operate from their destructiveness.
 This topic of how we are affecting and being affected is extremely important.
 It’s also a tad complicated.
 It will help if we have already made some headway in getting to know the irrational, primitive part of ourselves—the unconscious aspect that uses the limited logic of a child.